Classical Bullish Divergence vs Classical Bearish Divergence

 Once the divergence signal is given, a stock trader will then wait for the Moving average crossover system to give a trading signal in the same direction, if there is a classic bullish setup, a stock trader will wait for the moving average system to give an upward crossover signal, while for a bearish classic divergence signal the stock trader should wait for the Moving average crossover system to give a downward bearish crossover trading signal.

-By combining the classic divergence trading signals with other technical indicators this way, a stock trader will be able to avoid whipsaws when it comes to trading the classic diverging signals, because the stock trader will wait until the stock trading market has actually reversed and is already moving towards this direction, hence the stock trader will not fall into the trap of picking market tops and bottoms.
+By combining the classic divergence trading signals with other technical indicators this way, a stock trader will be able to avoid whipsaws when it comes to trading the classic diverging signals, because the stock trader will wait until the stocks trading market has actually reversed and is already moving towards this direction, hence the stock trader will not fall into the trap of picking market tops and bottoms.